ibndiaye/bmi-calculator/README.md

 # bmi-calculator
-calcutlates users bmi and tells them where they are in this chart: https://cyka.blyat.xyz/PnGqPuaq
+calcutlates inputted bmi and tells them where they are in this chart: https://cyka.blyat.xyz/PnGqPuaq